20 Best Places to Visit in the South of France

 Millions of pilgrims visit Lourdes annually, making it the biggest pilgrimage destination in France and one of the most important Catholic pilgrimage sites in the world.
 Pilgrims visit the Grotto of the apparitions, worship at the Basilique Notre-Dame du Rosaire (Cathedral of Our Lady of Lourdes), and participate in candlelit Marian processions.

-Lourdes also draws many pilgrims who hope for cures to an illness by bathing in the sacred waters.
+One of the top attractions of the French Pyrenees, Lourdes draws many pilgrims who hope for cures to an illness by bathing in the sacred waters.
 So far, the Catholic church has validated 70 official miracles.

 Lourdes is an ideal starting point to explore the nature sites of the Pyrenees Mountains.
 The UNESCO-listed Cirque de Gavarnie awes visitors with its spectacular scenery of sheer granite walls and rushing waterfalls.
 The highest summits (Pics du Marboré au Taillon) soar to 3,000 meters; the Grande Cascade with a 422-meter drop is Europe's tallest waterfall.